WillieCubed/gridsome-source-spreadsheet/README.md

 npm install gridsome-transformer-spreadsheet
 ```

-Add the plugin to your`gridsome.config.js` file should look like:
+Add the plugin to your`gridsome.config.js`:
 ```
 module.exports = {
   plugins: [